Last Updated on October 7, 2022

 One of the first things that comes to mind when you think about Canada is probably, well… snow.
-What you may not know is that there are also a few deserts and sand dunes across the country which make sandboarding and sand duning in Canada possible.
+What may be surprising is that there are actually a few deserts and sand dunes across Canada which make sandboarding and sand duning in the country possible.

 Carcross Desert – Yukon

 Welcome to the Carcross Desert, what is possibly the smallest desert in the entire world!
 This is not your standard desert, but rather what was left behind from an ancient lake drying out.

 Because of its size, you can sandboard in a crater surrounded by very green hills with snowy peaks, in what is a truly unique sandboarding landscape that you won’t find anywhere else.

 All-terrain vehicles and offroad dune riding are also permitted on the fine-grained dunes, and hiking is a very popular activity amongst tourists of Carcross.